 Biology with lab 8

 Chemistry with lab 8

 Human Anatomy & Physiology (maybe taken separately) 8

 Microbiology 3

 Biochemistry or Organic Chemistry with Lab 3/4

 Psychology 3

 Statistics 3

-- Note: summary, AP and survey courses are not permitted.
-All courses must have letter grades; Pass/Fail courses are not accepted. - Students applying under the academic provisions as outlined in the Bryant University and Western New England University should make the appropriate annotation in the Supplemental Application area for consideration in accordance with the agreement.
+Note: summary, AP and survey courses are not permitted.
+All courses must have letter grades; Pass/Fail courses are not accepted.